ONSdigital/eq-survey-runner/doc/architecture/profiling/README.md

 # Profiling

 ## cProfile
-cProfile is a deterministic profiler in which trace functions are executed at various points of interest (e.g. function call, function return, exceptions) and precise timings of these events are recorded.
+cProfile is a deterministic profiler in which trace functions are executed at various points of interest (e.g. function call, function return, exceptions), and precise timings of these events are recorded.

 To profile the application using cProfile, run `make profile`.
 Profiling information will be collected per-request in the `profiling` directory where it can be examined using the pstats interactive browser.